qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-red-hat-openshift-haystack.md

 ### Launch Qdrant Hybrid Cloud

-Complete **How to Set Up Qdrant on RedHat OpenShift**.
+Complete **How to Set Up Qdrant on Red Hat OpenShift**.
 When in Hybrid Cloud, your Qdrant instance is private and and its nodes run on the same OpenShift infrastructure as your other components.

 Retrieve your Qdrant URL and API key and store them as environment variables: